matheusdutra0207/sensorFusionRos/README.md

 # Dependencies:

-[Ros-map-server-microsservice](https://github.com/vinihernech/ros-map-server-microsservice): provide the environment map for ros and PIS.
+[Ros-map-server-microsservice](https://github.com/vinihernech/ros-map-server-microsservice): Provide the environment map for ros and PIS.

 [ROS-master](http://wiki.ros.org/Master): Provides naming and registration services to the rest of the nodes in the ROS system.